 – Those reviews also help with an average 18% lift in conversions

-The most profitable brands continually measure customer experience and implement iterative improvements.
+The most profitable brands continually measure customer experience and implement iterative improvements, such as customer experience software.
 Improvements that bring one time customers back time and again.
 They don’t just throw a product out there and hope for the best, they identify their customer’s expectations and exceed them.

 They do whatever they can to improve the customer experience because they know it leads to more reviews, better referrals and a higher percentage of repeat purchases.

 And the first step to optimising your customer experience is to switch up your key performance indicators from quantitative to qualitative.
 Stop focusing on how many customers view your product, and start examining how you can improve their purchase experience.